 Install Visual Studio Code in Ubuntu Linux

-In this quick tutorial, I will show you how to install Visual Studio Code in Ubuntu Linux.
+In this quick tutorial, I will show you how to install the Visual Studio Code in Ubuntu Linux.
 I will be trying to cover all the ways that you can follow.
 Remember, this article is for the beginner users who just came into the world of Linux and want to install this best code editor.

 Method – 1: Using the Software center, Snap, and Flathub Store